Ragha8951/ANOMALY-DETECTION-IN-NETWORK/ANOMALY-DETECTION-IN-NETWORK/Dataset/training set/Readme.md

 - **Or download the full dataset as a ZIP:**
   [Download Full Dataset (ZIP)](https://drive.google.com/uc?id=YOUR_FILE_ID&export=download)

->  Heads-up: The full dataset is approximately **XX GB**, so make sure you’ve got enough space before downloading!
+>  Heads-up: The full dataset is approximately **~30.8 MB**, so make sure you’ve got enough space before downloading!